malloyca/HarmonEQ/README.md

   - Open Finder and go to the Home folder.
   - Navigate to `/Library/Audio/Plug-Ins/`.
   - Move `HarmonEQ.vst` to the `/VST/` folder and `HarmonEQ.component` to the `/components/` folder.
+  - On newer versions of macOS (10.14 or 10.15 and later) you will need to remove the plugins from quarantine.
+Instructions for that will be posted soon.

 ## Prereqs for compiling
 - MATLAB